osama900/reading-notes/Learning Markdown.md

 # What is Markdown

-markdown is a language that we will **mainly** use to document our work in github.com by using syntex *markdown* known as a non-alphabitc characters like # and * for saving the markdown files need to be in .md or .markdown extenction
+MARKDOWN is a language that we will **mainly** use to document our work in github.com by using syntex *markdown* known as a non-alphabitc characters like `#` and `*` for saving the markdown files need to be in `.md` or .markdown extenction

 these characters and others can be used to make :
 * style text like for example making text **bold** *italic*  ~~strikethrough~~